elinscott/ase_koopmans/doc/ase/calculators/kim.rst

     calc = KIM("ex_model_Ar_P_Morse_07C", options={"ase_neigh": True})

-If, for some reason, we want to make sure that the ASE LAMMPS calculator (:class:`ase.calculators.lammpsrun.LAMMPS`) is the specific one used to run our portable model, we can specify it using the ``simulator`` argument:
+If, for some reason, we want to run our portable model with the ASE LAMMPS calculator (:class:`ase.calculators.lammpsrun.LAMMPS`), we can specify it using the ``simulator``
+argument:

 ::